How I Use a Modern Digital Envelope System to Make Paying Bills Easier (Cashless)

 An important aspect of this system is that you are spending CASH.
 The reality of handing over cold hard cash hurts, so you are more conscious of your spending and less likely to overspend.

-This system is similar in principle, but with a modern twist.
+This system is similar in principle, but with a modern, digital twist.

-1. You will still need to budget your money and spend within your allocated budget.
-Use your budget to calculate how much you need to put aside each payday for upcoming expenses.
+1. I still need a budget for my money and spend within my allocated budget.
+In my simple budget, I divide up regular bills to work out how much I need to put aside each payday to cover them.

 2. Pay yourself first.
-Allocate money for investments/ savings first, then any debts then fixed expenses such as insurance or utilities, then spend what’s left.
+If I can, it’s always best to allocate money for savings first, then any debts, then fixed expenses such as insurance or utilities, then spend what’s left.

-4. The amounts that you allocate for expenses goes into a high-interest bank account rather than drawing cash and stashing it into envelopes.
+4. The amounts that I allocate for expenses goes into a high-interest bank account rather than drawing cash and stashing it into envelopes.

 Take Your Modern Envelope System One Step Further

-• When the bills come, you know that you are able to pay them in full because you have saved your cash and allocated it towards the bills.
+• When the bills come, I know I can pay them in full because we’ve already saved ‘cash’ and allocated it in our spreadsheet for the bills.

-• Rather than using your savings, use your credit card to pay the bills.
+• Rather than using savings, we use your credit card to pay the bills.

-• Pay off your credit card in full every month with the allocated cash in your high-interest savings account to ensure that you accrue no interest on your card.
+• Then we pay off our credit card in full every month with the allocated cash in our high-interest savings account.
+No interest is paid on the credit card.

 Similar Posts